josfeenstra/cityjson-validator/readme.md

   - [X] write intro to Clara
   - [X] build markup interface, drag & drop a json, and print it out
   - [] make a hello world - level connection to wasm
+  - [] give the json string to rust, somehow
   - [] use the rust json validator crate on a dummy json file, just testing the water
   - [] ...
   - [] validate an actual city-json